 - The name of this organization is "Northwest Sherpa Association".

-- The name of this organization in Sherpa is "Northwest Sherpa Kyidug".
+- The name of this organization in Sherpa is "Northwest Sherpa Kyidug”

 The mission of NWSA is to preserve and promote Sherpa language, religion,

 The organization is non-profit, non-political, non-racial and is secular.

 ARTICLE IV: OBJECTIVES